cbamelis/jvpn/README.md

  * libgcc.i686

 ## Usage
+ * Install required software
-To configure jvpn.pl, edit jvpn.ini.
-If you don`t have installed client - first
+ * To configure jvpn.pl, edit jvpn.ini.
-run of jvpn.pl (under sudo) and it will download and install it automatically.
+ * First run: `sudo ./jvpn.pl` (this will automatically download and install client)
-If you want to run it without sudo - set suid bit on the "ncsvc" binary.
+ * Allow next runs without sudo: `sudo chmod u+s ./ncsvc`
+ * As of second run: `./jvpn.pl`

 If you have multiple configurations - use --conf switch to define ini file.